PCA -

 and make it executable (chmod +x pca).
 Move it to a directory in your PATH.

-Alternatively, pca is available as an SVR4 compliant package from Blastwave (maintained by D. Clarke), from OpenCSW (CSWpca, maintained by D. Michelsen) and on Sunfreeware (maintained by S. Christensen).
+Alternatively, PCA is available as an SVR4 compliant package from OpenCSW (CSWpca, maintained by D. Michelsen).

 5. Documentation and release notes are included in the script; view it with pca --man.
 If you prefer documentation in man page format, get pca.8 and move it to a directory in your MANPATH.

-If you are forced to use a proxy for web access, make sure that wget is configured to use it: Set http_proxy in /etc/wgetrc or $HOME/.wgetrc or use the wgetproxy option with pca.
+If you are forced to use a proxy for web access, make sure that wget is configured to use it: Set http_proxy and https_proxy in /etc/wgetrc or $HOME/.wgetrc or use the wgetproxy option with PCA.